Naturalism (literature): Background

-Some say that naturalism is dead, or that it “may have never lived at all: even in the works of Émile Zola”, its founder.
-“In 1900 an obituary entitled “The Passing of Naturalism” in The Outlook officially declared the literary movement deceased”, and that Zola's attempt to create a scientific literature was a failure.
-This certainly wasn't the first time Zola's novel had been criticized however.
+Some say that naturalism is dead, or that it "may have never lived at all: even in the works of Émile Zola", its founder.
+"In 1900 an obituary entitled "The Passing of Naturalism" in The Outlook officially declared the literary movement deceased", and that Zola's attempt to create a scientific literature was a failure.
+This certainly was not the first time Zola's novel had been criticized however.
 After his novel Thérèse Raquin (1867) had been sharply criticized for both contents and language, in a foreword for its second edition (1868), in a mixture of pride and defiance, he wrote: "Le groupe d'écrivains naturalistes auquel j'ai l'honneur d'appartenir a assez de courage et d'activité pour produire des oeuvres fortes, portant en elles leur défense", which translates as: "The group of naturalist writers I have the honor to belong to have enough courage and activity to produce strong works, carrying within them their defense."

 Naturalism was very popular in its time and was known in different literary traditions in Western Europe.
 In the Netherlands, there was Cooplandt, Couperus, Frederik van Eeden and Marcellus Emants.
+In Denmark, Jens Peter Jacobsen.
 In Germany, the most important naturalistic writers were Gerhart Hauptmann, Arno Holz and Johannes Schlaf.
 In Belgium, the most important writers were Cyriel Buysse and Stijn Streuvels.
-In Spain, the most remarkable figure was Vicente Blasco Ibánez.
+In Spain, the most remarkable figure was Emilia Pardo Bazán; In Brazil, the main writer of the genre was Aluísio de Azevedo.